gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Open with guide.md

 5. Open the main app and retrieve the shared data

- - Register your app extention scheme in the URL types for the main app.
+ - Register your app extension scheme in the URL types for the main app.

  - Open the main app from the [extension](https://github.com/gini/gini-mobile-ios/blob/main/BankSDK/GiniBankSDKExample/GiniBankSDKShareExtension/ShareViewController.swift#L61).